Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 In this hands-on lab, you will learn how to:

 - Directly connect a Web Role to a SQL Server running in a virtual machine through a simple virtual network
-- Configure a SQL Server Virtual Machine
+- Configure a SQL Server virtual machine
 - Update and deploy the sample Web application to a Cloud App in Windows Azure

 <a name="Prerequisites"></a>